 On this page

-If you intend to set up a childcare organisation in the Netherlands, you must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK).
+Do you want to set up a childcare organisation?
+You must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK).
 To do so, you must submit an application for registration to your local municipality at least 10 weeks before starting your business.

 What is the register for?